 Two weeks were allowed for the submission of data; a further six weeks were allowed for the preparation and submission of the Own Samples selected for re-analysis.
-The sorted residue was re-examined and any countable material or new non-countable taxa extracted.
+Participants opted to supply data and samples in one of two Own Sample processing batches.
+Batch one required samples to be selected and submitted by mid December 2020; batch two by mid April 2021.
+The submitted sorted residue was re-examined and any countable material or new non-countable taxa extracted.
 Identified biota were checked for accuracy of enumeration and identification and, in cases where biomass was provided, all taxa were re-weighed using the procedure outlined in the NMBAQC Sample Processing Protocol (Worsfold, Hall & O'Reilly (Ed.)
 2010).